 |l||Push||Indicates whether or not a change in this setting applies to existing users in addition to new users.|

 You can modify your backup sets at any time.
-The process for changing backup sets is the same as creating backup sets.
+The process of changing backup sets is the same as creating backup sets.

 Removing items from a backup set carries the same risks as removing items from a backup selection:

-Deselected files are files you have removed from your backup file selection.
-Files no longer selected for backup are removed from the backup archive the next time CrashPlan performs daily maintenance, and they cannot be restored.
+Deselected files are files you choose to delete from your backup file selection.
+Files no longer selected for backup are deleted from the backup archive the next time daily maintenance runs, and they cannot be restored.